 I offer weekly, twice weekly, twice monthly, monthly, and occasional lessons.
 Beginners and intermediates of all ages, and students under the age of 18 do well with weekly lessons.
 Advanced students also benefit from weekly lessons, though to get to an advanced level, most have developed the self-motivation, practice habits, and troubleshooting abilities to be able to go for longer between lessons if needed.

-Students preparing for auditions, or who simply want to make faster progress are welcome to inquire about lessons twice a week.
+Students preparing for auditions, or who simply want to make faster progress, are welcome to inquire about lessons twice a week, or even several hours of intensive lessons over a few days if needed for a special circumstance.

 Students with budget concerns or a busy work or school schedule may prefer to have lessons twice a month, monthly, or once in a while.
 I do not recommend this for children under 12 years old.
 For teens and adults, as long as the student is self-motivated we can still make progress with lessons held less frequently, though I recommend longer lessons for all ability levels if possible.
-It can be very hard to cover all the technique, repertoire, and troubleshooting in just a half hour lesson happening a couple times a month or once in a while.
+It can be hard to get ahead of issues and cover all the technique, repertoire, and troubleshooting we might need in just a half hour lesson happening a couple times a month or once in a while.

 No. Even if you learned to read music on a different instrument you’ll still need to learn how to connect the notes and rhythms on the staff with the fingerings and bowings on the violin/viola.
 Music reading is part of what we learn in lessons and sometimes it’s actually easier to start from scratch because we can catch all your questions the first time around.